Heatblur-Simulations/f-4e-manual/_sources/general.rst.txt

 Station Select Buttons
 ----------------------

-The Station Select Buttons

 Mode Selection - Delivery Mode Knob
 -----------------------------------

 Release mode is set using the Delivery Mode Knob.
 Values to the left of OFF employ the AN/AJB-7 Attitude Reference and Combing Computer Set (ARBCS), whereas values to the right of DIRECT employ the Weapon Release Computer Set (WRCS).
 DIRECT is the manual release mode.
 TGT FIND functions as a navigational mode, and cannot provide a weapon release signal to the fire control, thus can be considered in practice a "safe" position.

 The values, clockwise from the left, are as follows: